ShikharSr/MSc-in-Data-Analytics-Thesis/README.md

 in the CRISP-DM methodology.
 There are a series of operations which were performed on the images before feeding them in our CNN models.
-As this project uses CNN models for classifying the blood smear images in two classes i.e. Infected, Uninfected and also uses Faster RCNN for detecting infected blood cells in the images, so two dierent sets of image pre-processing were required to do, one for the purpose of classifying images and another for detecting infected blood cells in images.
+As this project uses CNN models for classifying the blood smear images in two classes i.e. Infected, Uninfected and also uses Faster RCNN for detecting infected blood cells in the images, so two different sets of image pre-processing were required to do, one for the purpose of classifying images and another for detecting infected blood cells in images.
 There are few pre-processing steps which are common in both types of pre-processing done like applying gaussian blur.